 Sample Episodes: "I Say Tomato" (Oh Noah!), What flummoxed means (Wordgirl), "Gooey Randall and Goopy Gus" (Odd Squad)

-Description: Animations of classic fairy tales with words highlighted as they're read to help teach kids to read.
+Description: Animations of classic fairy tales that help kids learn to read.

 Audience: Toddlers will enjoy the stories and animations and kids learning to read will appreciate the highlighted words.

-Running Time: Nursery Rhyme length – most under 5 minutes and some compilations that are long enough to get you through that hot cup of coffee.
+Running Time: Nursery Rhyme length – most under 5 minutes.
+Some compilations are long enough to get you through that hot cup of coffee.